cvasilak/aerogear-crypto-ios/README.md

 The project shares the same vision with our sibling AeroGear project [AeroGear-Crypto-Java](https://github.com/aerogear/aerogear-crypto-java).
 If you are a Java developer, we strongly recommend to look at the project.

-The project is also the base of providing cryptographic services to [AeroGear-IOS](http://www.aerogear.org) library project.
+The project is also the base for providing cryptographic services to [AeroGear-IOS](http://www.aerogear.org) library project.

 ## Requirements